dan-willia/CSPB3202-FinalProject/FinalReport.md

 <img src="gifs/lunar_lander_preset3k.gif" width="50%"/>

-With the benefit I hindsight, I can see that simply increasing the timesteps would have led to improvements.
-As I was writing this report, I trained default agents with 400k and 500k timesteps and achieved significant improvements:
+With the benefit I hindsight, I can see that in fact the 300k agent is not simply hovering, but apparently descending very slowly towards the landing pad.
+It's reasonable to conclude that simply increasing the timesteps could lead to improvements.
+Indeed, as I was writing this report, I trained default agents with 400k and 500k timesteps and achieved significant improvements:

 | Baseline | Mean rewards |